-Effective Framework for Soul
+Effective Framework for Stateful Identity

 AI identity is not a feature.